mohammed-mahmudul-hasan/ccms/README.md

 <h3>7.
 Unit-Tests</h3>

 <h3>8.
 Continuous Delivery</h3>

 <p>GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your software development workflows.
 With GitHub Actions, you can create custom workflows to automatically build, test, and deploy your code whenever a code change is pushed to your repository.</p>
 <p>For the continuous delivery pipeline I used GitHub Actions.
-Here is the link of the website and a screenshot was added to show the result of the GitHub Actions CI-website.</p>
+It's Android CI workflow and check the <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/.github/workflows/android.yml" target="_blank">android.yml file.</a>  Here is the link of the<a href="https://github.com/mohammed-mahmudul-hasan/ccms/actions" target="_blank"> website </a> and a screenshot was added to show the result of the GitHub Actions CI-website.</p>